 - Oops!Something went wrong.Please try again later.

-The board of Sandon Capital Investments Limited (ASX:SNC) has announced that it will be increasing its dividend by 10.0% on the 1st of June to AU$0.028.
-This will take the dividend yield from 6.0% to 7.1%, providing a nice boost to shareholder returns.
+Sandon Capital Investments Limited (ASX:SNC) has announced that it will be increasing its dividend on the 1st of June to AU$0.028, which will be 10.0% higher than last year.
+This will take the annual payment from 6.2% to 7.3% of the stock price, which is above what most companies in the industry pay.

 Sandon Capital Investments' Dividend Has Lacked Consistency

-It's comforting to see that Sandon Capital Investments has been paying a dividend for a number of years now, however it has been cut at least once in that time.
-This makes us cautious about the consistency of the dividend over a full economic cycle.
-Since 2015, the first annual payment was AU$0.04, compared to the most recent full-year payment of AU$0.055.
-This means that it has been growing its distributions at 4.7% per annum over that time.
+Looking back, Sandon Capital Investments' dividend hasn't been particularly consistent.
+Due to this, we are a little bit cautious about the dividend consistency over a full economic cycle.
+Since 2015, the dividend has gone from AU$0.04 to AU$0.055.
+This works out to be a compound annual growth rate (CAGR) of approximately 4.7% a year over that time.
 The dividend has seen some fluctuations in the past, so even though the dividend was raised this year, we should remember that it has been cut in the past.

 The Dividend Looks Likely To Grow

 Growing earnings per share could be a mitigating factor when considering the past fluctuations in the dividend.
-We are encouraged to see that Sandon Capital Investments has grown earnings per share at 14% per year over the past five years.
-With a decent amount of growth and a low payout ratio, we think this bodes well for Sandon Capital Investments' prospects of growing its dividend payments in the future.
+It's encouraging to see Sandon Capital Investments has been growing its earnings per share at 14% a year over the past five years.
+Growth in EPS bodes well for the dividend, as does the low payout ratio that the company is currently reporting.

 We'd also point out that Sandon Capital Investments has issued stock equal to 22% of shares outstanding.
-Trying to grow the dividend when issuing new shares reminds us of the ancient Greek tale of Sisyphus - perpetually pushing a boulder uphill.
-Companies that consistently issue new shares are often suboptimal from a dividend perspective.
+Regularly doing this can be detrimental - it's hard to grow dividends per share when new shares are regularly being created.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.